Skip to main content

 Frameworks

-Eight operational frameworks that implement the concepts explored in the white paper.
+Nine operational frameworks built from AI deployment inside regulated federal environments.
 Each one produces a governance artifact an examiner can inspect.

 Explore frameworks